bitfocus/companion-module-meyersound-galaxy/README.md

 This is the unofficial module for Meyer Sound Galaxy.

-Tested with real and virtual Galaxy, compatible with 408, 816, 816AES and 816Bluehorn
+Tested with real Galaxy 816 and virtual Galaxy, but should be compatible with 408,816AES.
+Bluehorn has some difference that needs to be tested.

 I starting coding this using ChatGPT5 in August 2025 during the main act of a festival I was doing.
 Yeah, no sh\*\*.
 I am nowhere near a real programmer, and I have profound respect for all of you guys.
 I spend around 10 hours in total so far.
 Lot of prompt and test here and there and various GUI improvement.